d-arbitman/gohealth/README.md

 ```bash
   node index.js [filename]
 ```
-  > lines has been included as sample data, so the following will work
+  > lines file has been included as sample data, so the following will work
 ```bash
   node index.js lines
 ```

-**To run tests**
+**To execute tests**
 ```bash
   npm install
   npm test